Creating a Domain

 )

-and check the Simple Example using Create from Regions for an example of how to use it.
+Simple Example using Create from Regions for a worked example.

 See also